You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Want to receive monthly emails on the latest ArtsWORK Indiana news and events?
 Sign up today for our e-newsletter.read more

-In 2002, a small group representing the Indiana Institute on Disability and Community, VSA Indiana, and the Indiana Arts Commission (IAC) convened to discuss an innovative federal funding opportunity.
-With the input from a diverse, statewide advisory team, the group crafted a proposal to the National Endowment for the Arts (NEA), Vsa Arts, and the National Arts and Disability Center (NADC) at the University of California in Los Angeles.
-Competitive grants became available following a series of national summits.
-The federal initiative had raised awareness of the contributions made by people with disabilities in the arts and the obstacles they face.
+In 2002, a small group representing the Indiana Institute on Disability and Community, VSA Indiana (now ArtMix), and the Indiana Arts Commission (IAC) convened to discuss an innovative federal funding opportunity.
+Competitive grants had become available following a series of national summits, bringing federal attention to the contributions made by people with disabilities in the arts and the obstacles they face.
+With input from a diverse, statewide advisory team, the group crafted a proposal to the National Endowment for the Arts (NEA), Vsa Arts, and the National Arts and Disability Center (NADC) at the University of California in Los Angeles.

 In 2004, Indiana's grant partially supported an inaugural, statewide forum on careers in the arts for people with disabilities held in Indianapolis.
 Indiana Art Works: Employing Creativity was attended by over 100 people.
 Participants comprised a broad spectrum of artists, family members, vocational professionals, and arts organizations interested in learning about and advancing arts career opportunities.
 They sought to assess the needs and barriers for artists with disabilities and to develop strategies to meet those needs.
 Read a summary report of the Forum's survey of participants.

-2004 - An informal association of stakeholders began meeting regularly.
+2004 - An informal association of stakeholders began meeting regularly after the Forum.
 Group renamed ArtsWORK Indiana and mission defined as "to facilitate access to careers in the arts for people with disabilities through awareness, education, and encouragement."

 2005 - Dr. Yocheved Samson became ArtsWORK's first Chairperson.

-2008 - Creative Connections Project: a series of 6 regional workshops on careers in the arts held in Columbus, New Albany, Indianapolis, Valparaiso, Muncie and Richmond (funded by a Follow-up grant.)
+2008 - Creative Connections Project: a series of 6 regional workshops on careers in the arts held in Columbus, New Albany, Indianapolis, Valparaiso, Muncie and Richmond (2nd follow-up grant.)
 ArtsWORKIndiana.org launched.

 2009 - National Arts Accessibility Leadership Award given to the IAC in recognition of ArtsWORK's achievements.
 The cash award used to create the IAC's Artist Access program, offering competitive, professional development grants to 14 individual artists with disabilities.
 Wug Laku became Chairperson.